Configuring Additional Settings for a

 DHCP is disabled by default.
 Toggle the Force

-enable this setting.
-If you enable the
+DHCP switch on to enable this setting.
+If you enable

-Anti-spoofing setting, then Force
+the Anti-spoofing setting, then Force

-DHCP is disabled and greyed out.
+DHCP is disabled and grayed out.

 DHCP Option